openedx/frontend-platform/README.md

 ## Architecture

-The four foundational services listed above (analytics, auth, i18n, and logging) are provided as imports to applications via frontend-platform's API layer.
+The five foundational services listed above (analytics, google-analytics, auth, i18n, and logging) are provided as imports to applications via frontend-platform's API layer.
 The initialization sequence creates an instance of each service and exposes its methods as functional exports, creating a layer of abstraction between service implementations and their usage in application code.

 Each type of service has a documented API contract which service implementations must fulfill.
 This allows different service implementations to be used as necessary without updates to consuming applications.